 The only way anyone really saves money is to spend less than you make.
 It’s a simple equation that many people have a difficult time following.
 Even when I began making great money, I never changed my spending habits.
 I could afford to have a car service, yet I always took the subway.
 I continued to live as though I was on a tight budget – and along with this key rule, these are the other values I’ve kept to build and grow my wealth.
-Follow these money rules and maybe 2013 will be your best financial year yet.

 1. Always search for better deals: